-Students will be asked to sit two ONLINE credit tests.
-The first test will take place in Week 7 and the second test will take place in Week 14.
+Students will be asked to sit two credit tests.
 The first credit test will amount to 40% of the continuous assessment and it will cover material studied in the seminars in Weeks 2-6, as well as the first 4 lecture topics (Anglo-Saxon literature, Medieval literature, Renaissance poetry and Renaissance drama).
 The second credit test will amount to 60% of the continuous assessment and it will cover material studied in the seminars in Weeks 9-11, the last 4 lecture topics (17th Century Literature, 18th Century Literature - Neoclassicism; 18th Century Literature - Romanticism, 18th Century Novel), as well as the COMPULSORY READING.
-Both tests will be held ONLINE via UPJS Moodle.
-More information about the online tests will be provided during the introductory seminar in Week 1.
+Both tests will be held in person.